xiGUAwanOU/tech-note/programming-languages/java/howto__jackson-polymorphism.md

 }
 ```

-The annotation parameter `include = JsonTypeInfo.As.EXISTING_PROPERTY` must be required, otherwise the type field will be duplicated.
+The annotation parameter `include = JsonTypeInfo.As.EXISTING_PROPERTY` must be required, otherwise the `type` field will be duplicated in serialized JSON.